|Riding Style||All Mountain Freestyle|

 Where To Buy

 No obligation, but these links & ads support the site

 Lib Tech Attack Banana HP C2E

 Attack of La Nina

 Volcom Patch Attack Poly Backp

 Lib Tech Attack Banana 2016 - 2011 Review by The Good Ride

 The Lib Tech Attack Banana has a unique camber shape called EC2 BTX and it lives somewhere between C2 BTX and BTX.
 It’s like a combo between the Skate Banana and Gnu Riders Choice but with a much more mellow side cut.
 It has the loose feeling of the Skate Banana but the stiffer more poppy feel of the Riders Choice with less grip edge hold wise.
 It’s not for everyone but some might really like this new hybrid shape.
 The 2014 Lib Tech Attack Banana added some sizes so there is a 151n for smaller riders and women.
-The 2015 Lib Tech Attack Banana is pretty much the same except for the Art Work.
+The 2015 and 2016 Lib Tech Attack Banana is pretty much the same except for the Art Work.

 Size 156 and 159